jrpool/rallytree/README.md

 RallyTree does not yet implement the single-host accommodation.

-Concurrency errors have not occurred in the first three operations (documentation, test-result acquisition, and ownership change), so they are performed in parallel whenever possible.
+Concurrency errors have not occurred in the first two operations (documentation and test-result acquisition), so they are performed in parallel whenever possible.
+Concurrency errors in the ownership-change operation were never encountered during initial development, so it, too, is performed in parallel.
+However, during later development occasional concurrency errors occurred in the ownership-change operation.
+If you encounter them, you can rerun the operation and it will finished processing any items not processed because of the error.
+This operation may be made sequential in a future version.

 # Installation and usage
 To install and use RallyTree: